 Founded in 1890, Post University is a student-focused, career-driven university committed to providing students with the knowledge, personal skills and experience required to be leaders in their chosen fields.

-At Post University, students not only learn about specific subjects, they learn about themselves and the careers available to them.
-Whether enrolled on our traditional campus in Waterbury or taking accelerated online or evening and weekend courses, our classes are structured to foster hands-on learning and plenty of opportunities for students to get to know their professors and fellow classmates.
+At Post University, students not only learn about specific subjects, they learn about themselves and the careers available to them while experiencing exceptionally personalized attention from enrollment to commencement.
+Whether studying, on our traditional campus in Waterbury or taking accelerated online or evening and weekend courses, our classes are structured to foster hands-on learning and plenty of opportunities for students to get to know their professors and fellow classmates.